What is the IUPAC name of the compound with the structure CH3-CH2... | Study Prep in Pearson+

 Multiple Choice

-Given the following skeletal (bond-line) structure: a six-carbon chain with a methyl group attached to carbon and a bromine atom attached to carbon , what is the correct IUPAC name for this compound?
+Given the following molecular model representing a straight-chain hydrocarbon with six carbon atoms and no branches or double bonds, what is the correct IUPAC name for this compound?

 views